webknit/Front-End-Developer-Guidelines/README.md

 - Only add things to a page that’s needed.
 Theres’s no point loading the whole jQuery library just so that you can change the colour of a div, just use JS.
 Same goes with fonts, plugins, web templates etc. Anything that is in your code but not being utilised properly is a waste.
 - Images should be as small a size as possible without affecting their visual quality.
 Make use of ‘save for web’ in photoshop.
 Where possible images should be no higher than 60kb.
 - Make use of vectors(svg) where possible.
 They’re tiny!
 Font libraries such as Font Awesome can help with that.
+- Make use of dns-prefetch to increase the speed of things such as  google analytics, jquery, typeset etc. http://csswizardry.com/2013/01/front-end-performance-for-web-designers-and-front-end-developers

 Images and retina support are discussed later in the document.